In this guide, I’ll teach you everything you need to know about Lojong meditation, a Buddhist practice in which we meditate on slogans.

 Many people enjoy this style of contemplative meditation, which is a core part of Tibetan Buddhism.
 It is said to purify the mind and correct our motivations and attitudes.

-You can use various aphorisms, or “general truths” when practising Lojong meditation.
-The most popular are the slogans of Chekawa Yeshe Dorje, which are used in the Sarma traditions.
+You can use various slogans.
+For instance, there are traditional ones that were created by Buddhist writer Chekawa Yeshe Dorje.
+These are used in the Sarma (“New School”) traditions.
 And then there are the slogans of Langri Tangpa and of the Dzogchen Nyingthig lineage.

-We use these Lojong slogans to create healthy mental habits, to cultivate compassion, and to relate to the world in a positive way.
-Indeed, many teachers like Pema Chodron and the Dalai Lama like to teach these techniques because they help people to have a positive and compassionate attitude towards life.
+So yes, to do Lojong meditation we focus on slogans.
+We use these slogans to create healthy mental habits, cultivate compassion, and relate to the world in a positive way.
+Indeed, Pema Chodron and the Dalai Lama say the slogans help people to be compassionate.

 How To Do Lojong Meditation

 - If you are new to Buddhism, start with my guide, Buddhist Meditation for Beginners.

 - Note that you can do this meditation with any of the Lojong slogans.
 I have selected one slogan, but you can find more options below.

 - Sit with good posture.
 Place your feet shoulder-width apart.
 Make sure your spine is in proper alignment.
 Gently lower your chin a little to elongate your neck.

 - Begin to breathe mindfully.
 Take a minimum of 25 mindful breaths to relax and focus your mind.

 - Now think of the following sentence.
 The sentence is, “Maintain awareness of the preciousness of human life”.
 This is the slogan of Chekawa Yeshe Dorje.